What Ayurveda can teach you about not being that mean person at gatherings

 Did you know why that one friend can eat every two hours?

 Those with pitta-dominant constitutions have a strong metabolism, good digestion, and strong appetites.
 They like plenty of food and liquids and tend to love hot spices and cold drinks.
+This excessive hunger and insatiable thirst could also point towards pitta imbalance.

 What does Pitta Imbalance look like?